 I had normal hair for most of my childhood.
 When I was about 14-15 years old I went through a short period of trichotillomania – pulling out your own hair.
 This was triggered by me finding a really thick pure-white hair, pulling it out and liking how it felt in my fingers.
 I then started pulling out any thick dark hairs from the crown and top of my head.

 It got to a point after a few months where my hair was visibly thinning.
 I was constantly playing with or pulling out my hair – most of the time I wasn’t even aware I was doing it.
-I saw my GP who ended up hypnotising me to help stop pulling.
+I saw my GP who ended up hypnotising me to help stop the pulling.
 This helped a lot and I started to become more aware of when I was pulling.
 I eventually stopped pulling, but my hair never really grew back to the ‘normal’ thickness it had been before.
-For years, I beat myself up that I had caused my hair to permanently thin.
+For years, I beat myself up that I had caused my hair to be permanently thin.
 I had never really heard of alopecia.

-A lack of regrowth
+Lack of regrowth

-A diagnosis at last…
+A diagnosis at last

 It is likely that my hair would have always thinned eventually, but I exacerbated the process by pulling it out.
-I got my AA diagnosis from mt GP after I had my daughter in 2016.
+I got my AA diagnosis from my GP after I had my first daughter in 2016.
 It was suggested that I try medication to treat it – or at least maintain the hair I had left – but unfortunately, the correct dosage for women was only available in the contraceptive pill.
 I am not able to take the combined contraceptive pill, as it gives me visual migraines.
 So that avenue was closed to me.
 I did not want to use topical treatments like Minoxidil as I knew I wanted to have another child and I would have to stop this treatment while pregnant and breastfeeding.

 Post-partum hair loss